-It was less than a week before the premiere that we finally managed got everything together.
-After working with gathering the equipment and making the patch, it was very exciting to test everything in practise and see how it worked with the dancers and the drummer.
+It was less than a week before the premiere that we finally managed to get everything together.
+After working with gathering the equipment and making the patch, it was very exciting to test everything in practice and see how it worked with the dancers and the drummer.

 Three dancers (two male, one female) were on stage, “trapped” within the light beams.
-During the 15 minute long performance they worked their way from silence to sound climax to silence.
+During the 15 minutes long performance, they worked their way from silence to sound climax to silence.
 Spotlights were used to create massive, cascading effects in between total darkness.
-The interactive sounds where used partly in short sequences with the dancers jumping in and out of the beams, partly in some longer sequences where the dancers moved “inside” the beams.
+The interactive sounds were used partly in short sequences with the dancers jumping in and out of the beams, partly in some longer sequences where the dancers moved “inside” the beams.
 The two short videos on the CD give some idea of the show.

 SYNCHRONICITY AND CROSSMODALITY

-Interactive music controlled by sensors really make the dancers in control of the whole performance.
-Through body gestures they control the sound themselves making the synchronicity excellent (at least with efficient sensors…) and the result is a performance where the dance and sound blend together in harmony.
+Interactive music controlled by sensors really makes the dancers in control of the whole performance.
+Through body gestures, they control the sound themselves making the synchronicity excellent (at least with efficient sensors…) and the result is a performance where the dance and sound blend together in harmony.
 This is not always the case when looking at other dance performances with “linear” music.
-No doubt, this project has opened my eyes for a totally new way of thinking about music, and I have also got a lot of ideas for new projects involving dance and interactive sound.
+No doubt, this project has opened my eyes to a totally new way of thinking about music, and I have also got a lot of ideas for new projects involving dance and interactive sound.